Joel Joffe

 Joel was made a life peer in 2000 and worked in parliament to promote humane laws for assisted dying.

-Joel’s method was to inspire and support others to do extraordinary things for public benefit.
+Joel’s method was to encourage and support others to do extraordinary things for public benefit.
 Through this, his work improved the lives of millions of people in the UK, South Africa and elsewhere.

 After Joel died in 2017, Vanetta became Honorary President of the Joffe Charitable Trust.
 We were deeply saddened by her death in November 2023.
-She and Joel had an exceptionally close bond, forged in their shared experiences in South Africa.
+She and Joel had an exceptional bond, forged in their shared experiences in South Africa.